PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 }
 ```

 We use two parenthesis around the `float` type in front of the variables `(float) a`.
 This converts the `a` variable to float.
 We call this "casting".
-I can probably think of reasons why they called it "casting", but hey, anyone can come up with an excuse!
-When we "cast" something `(float) a` we are telling C to treat one type like it was the type we are casting it too.
+Again I don't know why they called it "casting" because its just "converting" one type to another.

 If you run the new code it will print out.